 I find sleeping on public transport very difficult.
 My height, a blessing in many ways, is the main reason.
-Planes, trains and automobiles are not designed for a man with my long limbs; the price paid for a few minutes of fitful sleep is usually a loss of feeling in a leg or, conversely, a stabbing pain in my back.
+Planes, trains, and automobiles are often not designed for a man with my long limbs; the price paid for a few minutes of fitful sleep is usually a loss of feeling in a leg or, conversely, a stabbing pain in my back.

 I’ve only hitchhiked twice and, surprisingly, my first experience came as a result of falling asleep on a public bus.
 As soon as I woke I knew I’d missed my stop.
 The driver confirmed this; we had passed Port Macquarie 45 minutes ago and this was the last bus of the day.
 My only option was to hitchhike.
 It looked simple enough on television.
 How hard could it be?

 After several weeks working on vineyards near the town of Dunsborough, south of Perth, I joined a group headed to Margaret River for a night out.
-The following morning our designated driver had vanished.
-Assuming he’d popped out for breakfast we gathered our things and headed out to find him.
-However, on discovering his car was also gone it was clear we'd been abandoned.
+The following morning our designated driver had vanished and, given that the car had also gone, we knew we'd been abandoned.
 We couldn't understand why we'd been left or how they'd snuck off without any of us noticing.

 We never did discover why we’d been abandoned.